CHALLENGING BEHAVIOR, DISCIPLINE, AND CODE OF CONDUCT

 When a maladaptive behavior is identified that is dangerous, interferes with learning, and/or is stigmatizing to the student, parental/legal guardian consent will be obtained for collection of baseline data and a functional assessment of the target behavior.
 If there are concerns about a prolonged assessment period given the severity of a particular topography of behavior, parental/legal guardian consent may be requested for an immediate behavior intervention probe (see below).

 Data on target challenging behavior are collected frequently – typically every day – and reviewed multiple times per week.
-Formal evaluations are conducted by classroom staff members on a monthly basis, with review and oversight by Clinical Supervisors and the Head of School.
+Formal evaluations are conducted by classroom staff members monthly, with review and oversight by Clinical Supervisors and the Head of School.

 The school’s Human Rights Committee reviews all plans that have any type of restrictive component (e.g., removal from the classroom) to ensure that plans are ethical and respect the rights of each student, that there is evidence of parental/legal guardian consent, and that they are effective in reducing and/or maintaining low levels of target behavior.